 After seeding, lightly rake the soil again to cover the seeds with a thin layer of soil.
 Water the lawn thoroughly and keep the soil consistently moist during the germination period.

-The best time to overseed a lawn in the UK is typically during the late summer to early autumn when soil temperatures are still warm and there’s enough moisture for successful germination.
-This allows the new grass to grow before winter and ensures a lush, healthy lawn in the following spring.
+As always, timing is crucial.
+The best time to overseed a lawn in the UK is typically during late summer to early autumn when soil temperatures are still warm, and there’s enough moisture for successful germination.
+This allows the new grass to grow before winter, ensuring a lush, healthy lawn in the following spring.

-Landscaping Superstore top tip: When sowing grass seed on an existing lawn, use half the amount of seeds per square metre you’d normally use on a new lawn.
+Tip: When sowing grass seed on an existing lawn, use half the amount of seeds per square metre you’d normally use on a new lawn.

 Understanding how to plant grass seed